 Online reputation management takes a proactive stance to monitor information to be found about a person or company online.
 After all, things said in the digital word are almost always online on a permanent basis.
 It makes no difference at all if what is said is true or not.

 The Internet Archive even maintains a history of internet web pages that are no longer online.
 This system dates back to around 1995 when the internet first became a commercially viable service and of great interest to the general public.

 What is Corporate Reputation Management?

 Corporations that interface with the public may have significant amounts of both positive and negative feedback on the internet.
 Any company that deals with the public will have complaints.

 If the complaint seems like a legitimate one and the company does its best to publicly deal with it in a way that an average person appreciates, then a complaint and the resolution of it can be a positive thing.

-Reputation Management Tools
+Proactive Reputation Management Strategies

 There are some standard strategies that any business or person can implement to manage their online reputation.
 They can either do these things themselves or hire an expert company to do this for them.
-The basic steps to take include

 Create an Online Profile on Relevant Websites

-Additionally, establish accounts on trade associations, business credit bureaus, with the Better Business Bureau, with the Chamber of Commerce, and any industrial associations that relate to the business
+Additionally, establish accounts on trade associations, business credit bureaus, with the Better Business Bureau, with the Chamber of Commerce, and any industrial associations that relate to the business.

 Regularly Update Postings on Social Media